A World Of Her Own

 President Johnson signs the Voting Rights Act on 6th August in the presence of civil rights leaders.
 The Act gives the right to vote to black people in the southern States of the USA.

-Singapore gains independence from Malaysia on 9th August.
+Singapore gains its independence from Malaysia on 9th August.

-18,000 National Guardsmen are brought in to quell riots in the Watts district of Los Angeles.
+On Friday, 13th August National Guardsmen are brought in to help the police quell riots in the Watts district of Los Angeles.

-The Beatles give a concert at New York's Shea Stadium on 15th August.
-The show is attended by 56,000 fans.
+The Beatles give a concert at New York's Shea Stadium on 15th August, attended by 55,000 fans.

 |